nyonson/bitcoin-peers/README.md

 ## About

 Bitcoin Peers is a set of libraries for interacting with and analyzing peers of a bitcoin network.
 The libraries take a semi-opinionated approach by requiring the use of the *tokio* asynchronous runtime.
-However, they are designed to compose into higher level utilities.
+However, they have minimal dependencies beyond that and are designed to compose into higher level utilities.

 ### Modules